ics-py/ics-py/doc/explanation/limitations.rst

 ics.py was made to output rfc-compliant iCalendar files and to when possible parse only valid files.
-This means that ics.py will throw exceptions when fed malformed input [#malformed]_ because we trust that failing silently is not a good practice.
+This means that ics.py will throw exceptions when fed malformed input because we trust that failing silently is not a good practice.

 However, we noticed that some widely used clients create some malformed files.
-We are planning to add options to ignore those errors [#errors]_ or transforming them into warnings but at the moment, you will have to fix those before giving inputting them in ics.py.
+We are planning to add options to ignore those errors or transforming them into warnings but at the moment, you will have to fix those before giving inputting them in ics.py.